k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/09_redis_interface.md

 </tr>
 <tr>
 <td><strong>Min Evictable Idle</strong></td>
-<td>Specifies the minimus amount of time a connection may be idle in the pool before it is eligible for eviction due to idle time</td>
+<td>Minimum amount of time a connection is idle in the pool before it is evicted due to being idle</td>
 </tr>
 <tr>
 <td><strong>Eviction Run Intervals</strong></td>